 Mine Action in the Republic of Croatia has been defined by well-established priorities and sustainable development throughout the three major components: Economic growth, Environmental stewardship and Social inclusion.
 After the Homeland War, Republic of Croatia had prioritized the clearance of the areas that are crucial for the safety and economic growth / development of the war affected Counties, establishing preconditions for any economic activity whatsoever.
 After this had been finalized, priorities have turned towards the agricultural production and environmental protection.
-If we look at the Hazardous area land structure at the end of 2021, it can be seen that 1.11% of the HA were categorized as agricultural areas, 98.7% as forest areas and the remaining 0.19% as the other areas (swamp, rocky etc. soils).
+If we look at the Hazardous area land structure at the end of 2023, it can be seen that 1.4% of the HA were categorized as agricultural areas, 0.1% various areas while remaining 98.5% as forest areas.
 This means prioritization has changed towards the remaining challenges, so mine action activities and clearance projects have been incorporated in the last decade into various larger and sustainable society efforts.
 Example of these actions are especially highlighted within the clearance projects that are financed from the EU Cross border cooperation or Cohesion fund, targeting nature protected parks or Nature 2000 areas.
 Such projects, such as "Naturavita", "Fearless Velebit" and "Karlovac Karst" have been and are performed within the highest possible EU and National nature protection regulations, e.g. defining the strict time frames when the clearance activities and certain methods are allowed to be performed, so the various species and habitats are not to be aggravated in any means whatsoever.
 Sustainable development and environmental stewardship are one of the core purposes of these projects and the remaining four year challenge focuses on the protection of forests, incorporating preservation, rehabilitation and development in the ecological and economic sense as well.
+This was continued in the sense of implementing two additional EU funded projects "Croatian Safe Steps" and "Croatian Safe Steps II" which are to be finalized until 2025-2026 timeframe.